-- 25.1 When the various building systems are energized and connected to Owner's utility systems, but prior to turnover to and occupancy by the Owner, the Construction Manager is responsible to reimburse the Owner for Owner furnished utilities.
+25.1 When the various building systems are energized and connected to Owner's utility systems, but prior to turnover to and occupancy by the Owner, the Construction Manager is responsible to reimburse the Owner for Owner furnished utilities.
 These utilities include but not limited to steam, chilled water, domestic water, and electricity, provided by the Owner up to the date of Substantial Completion.
 Reimbursement will be payable monthly via a deductive change order to the contract.
+The unit costs for these utilities are recalculated annually and may change each year.
+The costs listed here will be subject to change with each annual recalculation.
+The current unit costs for campus are as follows:

-Unit costs for campus are as follows: - 25.1.1 Steam is \$15.00/million BTU (1000 lb.) condensate measured through the building condensate meter (all condensate is to be returned). - 25.1.2 Chilled Water is \$11.00/million BTU (1000 lb.) measured through the building BTU meter. - 25.1.3 Electricity is \$0.08/KWH measured through the building electric meter. - 25.1.4 Water is supplied by Kentucky American Water Company (KAWC).
+25.1.1 Steam is \$18.75/million BTU (1000 lb.) condensate measured through the building condensate meter (all condensate is to be returned).

+25.1.2 Chilled Water is \$18.00/million BTU (1000 lb.) measured through the building BTU meter.

+25.1.3 Electricity is \$0.095/KWH measured through the building electric meter.

+25.1.4 Water is supplied by Kentucky American Water Company (KAWC).
 Construction Manager shall pay KAWC directly until the Owner's beneficial occupancy date.
-The Construction Manager shall pay KAWC directly for fire service. - 25.1.5 Construction Manager shall furnish gas meter and Columbia Gas Company directly for service until the until the Owner's beneficial occupancy date. - 25.1.6 Construction Manager shall obtain from and pay UKIT Communications and Network Systems for the use of telephone services. - 25.2 UTILITY OUTAGES
+The Construction Manager shall pay KAWC directly for fire service.
+Where water is obtained from UK distribution, water is \$0.05/cuft (average) measured through the building water meter.

+25.1.5 Construction Manager shall furnish gas meter and Columbia Gas Company directly for service until the until the Owner's beneficial occupancy date.
+Where natural gas is obtained from UK distribution, natural gas is \$10/mcf measured through the building water meter.

+25.1.6 Construction Manager shall obtain from and pay UKIT Communications and Network Systems for the use of telephone services.

+25.1.7 Where sanitary sewer is connected to UK distribution, it is charged at a rate of \$0.10/cu.ft. (average).

+25.2 UTILITY OUTAGES